 When people ask us how to lose their gut, we tell them one thing: Don't lose it!
 Just make the bacteria in it healthier by eating more fermented foods and good bacteria.
 Then you'll lose the weight—and live a happier and healthier life.

 A healthy gut microbiome is essential not only to properly break down the foods you're eating, but also for nutrient absorption and toxin elimination—meaning that when your gut flora is out of whack, serious problems can ensue.
 Among those problems are bloating, inflammation, various skin issues like acne—even diabetes, poor sleep, lower levels of happiness, and obesity are tied to the health state of your gut.

 So what's the key to help ensure you have a healthy gut?
 Focus on a diet rich in probiotic and fermented foods that promote the proliferation of good bacteria.
 Bonus!
 All the foods that promote a healthy gut are also waist-friendly.
 And to discover even more stomach-slimming tips, check out these 55 Best Ways to Boost Your Metabolism!
 Here's to giving your digestive system a healthy makeover.

 Apple Cider Vinegar

 There's good reason that apple cider vinegar is considered a wellness jack-of-all trades.
 "It helps your body create HCL (hydrochloric acid), which is a beneficial belly acid that helps digest fats, carbohydrates, and protein," says dietitian and founder of NAO Nutrition, Nikki Ostrower.
 "This aids in weight loss and it also helps to relieve acid reflux and irritable bowel syndrome because of all the beneficial probiotics and amino acids."

-Kombucha gained notoriety when Whole Foods pulled it from its shelves due to its naturally occurring alcohol content, but don’t dismiss it!
-Not only is kombucha the most natural way to get a buzz, it’s probiotic-packed—meaning it’s good for your gut—since it’s made from the fermentation of sugar in tea by bacteria yeasts.
-And if you are looking to improve your diet and shed a little bit of weight, our advice is to take it slow so you actually keep it off.
-Here are 50 Ways to Lose 10 Pounds—Fast, but not too fast!
+Kombucha gained notoriety when Whole Foods pulled it from its shelves due to its naturally occurring alcohol content, but don't dismiss it!
+Not only is kombucha the most natural way to get a buzz, but it's also probiotic-packed—meaning it's good for your gut—since it's made from the fermentation of sugar in tea by bacteria yeasts.

 Dairy or Lactose-Free Yogurt